martelogan-legacy-projects/cheeky-chatbot/README.md

 ## Installation & Execution

-Assuming that all external dependencies are ready and respective paths appropriately specified under the **config/** subdirectory, the training and deployment execution scripts can be run immediately from the project root.
+Assuming that all external dependencies are ready and respective paths appropriately specified under the **config** subdirectory, the training and deployment execution scripts can be run immediately from the project root.

 Of course, the environment setup has some fairly strict requirements: